-Liquidity risk, in general, is the risk that an asset owner is unable to recover the full value of their asset when sale is desired.
-One type of liquidity risk is funding risk, which relates to the ease with which one can raise money by borrowing using an asset as collateral.
+Liquidity risk in general is the risk that an asset owner is unable to recover the full value of their asset when sale is desired, due to the transaction affecting the price (transactional liquidity).
+A further type of liquidity risk relates to the ease with which one can raise money by borrowing using an asset as collateral (funding risk).
 Liquidity risk of this type has always played a key role in banking crises.
 This section provides a benchmark against which to compare previous episodes to the sub-prime crisis.